jcbabo/JCBabo/README.md

 ### At work, I have been dealing with AngularJs and VueJs, .NetFramework and .NetCore, SQL Developer Database and MySQL.
 All of this on a legacy system and a newer one

-### I've been studying VueJs 3, .NET Core, SQL, which are technologies I deal with on a daily basis at work.
+### I've been studying VueJs 3, .NET, SQL, which are technologies I deal with on a daily basis at work.
 But I've also been studying about Docker, microservices and testing.

 ##